Inconsistency of the entry in the Land Registry with the actual state of affairs

 8 minutes of reading

-A discrepancy between the entry in the Land Register and the actual state of the property means that the data in the Land Register do not correspond to the actual state of the property.
-This may be the case if there is a family house on the land, but it is not in the cadastre at all.
+A discrepancy between the entry in the Land Registry and the actual situation means that the information in the Land Registry does not correspond to the actual situation.
+This may be the case if there is a house on the land, but it is not in the cadastre at all.
 It is then a so-called black building.
 Alternatively, you have an inherited house, but the owner is someone else in the land register.

 The discrepancy in the cadastre may be of a technical or legal nature: